wqrzdn/ChotaURL-1_Public/README.md

 # Chota URL Shortener

-A modern, full-stack URL shortener built in Go.
+Chota is a simple, full-stack custom URL shortener built with Go.
+You can shorten long URLs into compact links, and optionally give them a custom name.
+For example, turn https://www.google.com into urlchota.vercel.app/google.
-I created this project to learn Go, explore backend development, and build something useful from scratch.
+I built this to learn Go, improve my backend skills, and create something actually useful.

 ## Why I Built This